• Skip to primary navigation

 Easy Orange and Fennel Salad Wihtout Oil

 A simple and easy orange and fennel salad without oil using a minimal amount of whole foods.
 Juicy sweet segmented oranges tossed with sliced crisp fennel, peppery white onion, arugula and sprinkles of toasted almonds.
-It’s the perfect option for those looking for a healthy side and delicious vegan salad without oil
+It’s the perfect option for those looking for a light side and delicious vegan salad without oil

 Print Pin Rate Save Recipe Saved Recipe